Whole Home Standby Generators — Built for South Carolina Life.

 3. Keeping Your AC Running in the Heat

 South Carolina summers are brutal.
-Heat index temperatures routinely exceed 100°F, making a working air conditioner more than a comfort — it's a health necessity, especially for children, the elderly, and anyone with respiratory conditions.
-A whole home generator ensures your HVAC never stops, even during summer storm outages.
+Heat index temperatures routinely exceed 100°F, making a working air conditioner more than a comfort — it is a health necessity, especially for children, the elderly, and anyone with respiratory conditions.
+A whole-home generator helps ensure your HVAC system does not stop during summer storm outages.

 4. Life-Saving Power for Medical Equipment